 In alignment with the relative size of Queen’s Faculties, Deans are invited to submit up to the maximum number of nominations annually as outlined below:

-- Faculty of Engineering and Applied Science – up to two nominations
+- Smith Engineering – up to two (2) nominations

-- Faculty of Health Sciences – up to three nominations, one of which is reserved for clinician researchers
+- Faculty of Health Sciences – up to three (3) nominations, one of which is reserved for a clinician researcher

 Each nomination must include the following:

-A nomination letter (maximum two pages) from the Dean of the researcher’s Faculty outlining:
+A nomination letter (maximum two pages) from the Dean of the researcher’s Faculty outlining the rationale for the nomination, including the nominee’s:

-The nominee’s full curriculum vitae (maximum 20 pages), which includes the following:
+The nominee’s full curriculum vitae (maximum 10 pages), which includes the following knowledge mobilization activities:

 - Referees should be external to Queen’s University

-- A short biographical note should be included for each referee
+A short biographical note should be included for each nominee (can be compiled):

-Citation for nominee (maximum 100 words), which will be read at convocation when the recipient receives their prize
+The biographical note (maximum 100 words) will be read at convocation when the recipient receives their prize

-- Make clear in what way(s) the nominee’s work is especially original, creative, or path-breaking
+- Make clear in what way(s) the nominee’s work is especially original, creative or ground-breaking.

 Recipients will typically receive their prize at spring convocation.